WAGS AT SCHOOL

 Past experience in working with young people and dogs in the school environment has taught us:

-- Groups lose focus after 1 hour.
-Activity tends to degenerate and learning is severely impacted to the point that behaviour in the classroom after a session can be worse than prior to the session.
+Groups lose focus after 1 hour.
+Activity tends to degenerate and learning is severely impacted.